 The colourful city of Rio de Janeiro is an attractive tourist destination, not only for the landmarks and sightseeing spots but for its temperate weather and stunning beaches.
 Rio is also well-known among international tourists for the festive season, especially the Carnival (Carnaval).
 If you are new or don’t know about the carnival celebrations during this festive season, then read more and find out!

 There are over 500 blocos that officially take place till the end of the Carnival, and usually, the Rio Carnival takes care of the timing, schedules and location for each party.
-You usually just need to dress up in your most colourful outfit, wear comfortable shoes and be prepared to dance and walk through the crowds and you navigate from one party to the next.
+You just need to dress up in your most colourful outfit, wear comfortable shoes and be prepared to dance and walk through the crowds as you navigate from one party to the next.

 If all the celebrations are too much for you, you can always book a fascinating outdoor tour in Rio to enjoy the nature of Brazil and relax on your holiday.